smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 #### 11th to 15th December

 * OK, so disase map sync OK; rrDropLineRedraw/syncMapping2Events are not being fired; so it must be the D3 maps that are leaking.
   This agrees with the memory map comparisons.
 * Centering fixes (map zoom, lat and long not set on initial map load).
 Should also fix null zoomlevel errors;
 * Table data being fetched after map; hence display issues;
 * Fixed $Watch synchronmisation - now correct; warns on no data for D3 graphs.
 Diseasemap1 not being displayed until refresh
 * disableMapLocking now works correctly, added disableSelectionLocking parameter;
 * RIF meeting
+* Fixed $watch synchronmisation - now correct; warns on no data for D3 graphs
+* Fix $digest issues, started added default mapping support
+* Refactor map utils to make for efficent, completed default mapping support, fix missing D3 pane

+#### 18th to 22nd December

+*

 In progress: